coryhouse/react-flux-starter-kit/README.md

 - jQuery with Bootstrap for styling
 - Gulp build that:
 -- compiles JSX
--- lints JS via ESLint
+-- lints JSX and JS via ESLint
 -- bundles JS and CSS files
 -- migrates the built app to the dist folder
 -- reloads the browser upon save